“How the heck do you do it?” I get asked this a lot.

 My point is… that coming from the right approach and doing your homework is important before taking the leap to start a blog or even just handle your day to day activities in life.
-You have be proactive and have plan + putting pen to paper is a powerful mind body connection.
+You have been proactive and have plan + putting pen to paper is a powerful mind-body connection.

 Here are 6 of my tips to staying productive and getting stuff done to grow your knowledge. on a subject.

 2. Use a day planner to plan your next day.
 I usually plan out my next day the night before.
 This planner helps me stay on top of my daily tasks.
 My goal is always to achieve accomplishing 3 must do things on my list each day for the 90-day goals I set for myself.

 3. Block out time to work on projects.
 Even if you just schedule in 30 minutes of uninterrupted time to work on an ongoing project, you will probably get more done than if you had leisurely completed it while watching TV, or checking your social media

 4. Eliminate distractions.
 I always need background noise when I work or need to focus.
 That is the perfect time to put on music to keep my energy high and flowing.
 But if you are the type that needs total silence to get anything done, then you need to create that environment for yourself somehow.

 5. Workout regularly.
 I have been listening to Chalene Johnson talk about this a lot over the course of the past year and a half of listening to her podcasts.
 She says she works out for her own sanity and to keep herself happy during the week.
 She also advises people to try many workouts to find your #SoulMateWorkout.

 I finally realized that it is really important to love the workout you are doing, otherwise, you will dread it and will be able to talk yourself out of going.
 I have dabbled in other workouts, but I have learned that I truly love Kickboxing.
 I have enjoyed boxing since childhood when my parents were going through a divorce.